-8. Stock-Based Compensation
+9. Stock-Based Compensation

 In fiscal 2009, the stockholders of the Company approved the 2009 Stock Incentive Plan (the "2009 Plan") and the 2009 Employee Stock Purchase Plan (the "2009 Purchase Plan").
 The 2009 Plan is currently effective, and no further grants will be issued under the Company's 2000 Stock Incentive Plan (the "2000 Plan") as of the effective date of the 2009 Plan.
-The 2009 Purchase Plan will become effective upon the termination of the existing Employee Stock Purchase Plan (the "Purchase Plan"), on April 30, 2010.
+The 2009 Purchase Plan became effective upon the termination of the previous Employee Stock Purchase Plan (the "Purchase Plan"), on April 30, 2010.

 Stock-based compensation costs are generally based on the fair values on the date of grant for stock options and on the date of enrollment for the employee stock purchase plans, estimated by using the Black-Scholes option-pricing model.
 The fair values of stock awards and restricted stock units (RSUs) generally equal their intrinsic value on the date of grant.
-There were no stock options granted during the three months ended April 3, 2010 or April 4, 2009.
+The fair values estimated from the Black-Scholes option-pricing model were calculated using the following assumptions: